Cryptocurrency Lending Interest Rates for April 2020

 Traditional peer-to-peer lending often carries a relatively high risk of default, and disputes can be time and money intensive.

 DeFi loans are secure, thanks to over-collateralization and automated liquidation.

 Any lending protocol is only as good as the infrastructure that it is built on.

 This infrastructure is very different between traditional and DeFi systems.
 If a DeFi smart contract contains any vulnerabilities, any currency stored within the contract may be at risk.

-Most DeFi lending platforms have had their smart contracts rigorously audited prior to exchanging any value.
+Most DeFi lending platforms have had their smart contracts rigorously audited prior to exchanging any value while insurance products like Nexus Mutual provide the opportunity to purchase covers on various lending contracts.

 Ease-of-use & Fraud